goshevs/mariadbSpiderHPC/README.md

 ### All other files

-All remaning files configure, start and stop the database instance. **Unless users know what they are doing, they should not edit any of them.**
+All remaning files configure, start and stop the database instance.

+**Unless users know what they are doing, they should not edit them.**

+## Mariadb credentials file

+Users must provide a database credentials file, `$MDB_CREDENTIALS_FILE`, in `userInput.sh`.
+This file must include the root username(i.e. `root`) and password, and a db user username and password.
+All four pieces of information have to be provided in this order, on seperate consecutive lines starting from the first line, and flush against the left margin.

 ## Configuration directory

-We keep:
-`mariadb.cnf` TODO
-`mariadb.credentials` TODO
-`spark.jdbc.credentials` TODO
+`$MDB_CONF_DIR` is mapped to `/etc/mysql/conf.d` in every mariadb container.
+This enables users to configure the database servers by placing a `mariadb.cnf` in the configuration directory.

-## Interaction with Apache Spark
+## Integration with Apache Spark

-TODO
+Users can integrate Apache Spark with a containerized distiributed MariaDB instance
+using:

+1. The db instance root username and password located in `$MDB_SPARK_CREDENTIALS_FILE`.

+2. The name of the node and port on which the frontend database instance is running which are located in file `dbNode` in `$MDB_CONF_DIR`.

+## Utility functions/modules

+TODO: These are scripts that enable the users to create distributed tables directly from `SparkR` and `pyspark`.